-

 Sitting.
 Meditating.
 Trying to stay ” In the Now “ Drifting away.
 Lost in thoughts.
 “In the Now”.
 Back, present again.
 Thoughts chasing thoughts.
 Sigh.
 Patience.
 Practice lightly – those are the instructions.
 Patience, and practice lightly.
 Posture.
 Breathing.
 Posture. … Continue reading

-Posted in Buddhist Practice, No self, Poetry
+Posted in Buddhist Practice, No self, Poetry & Free Verse

 12 Comments